Skip to main content

 Even young children are often depressed or despondent.

-Other parents often criticize.
+Other parents often criticise.
 They really don’t understand what you’re dealing with.

 Your child is probably just as frustrated as you are.

-It’s hard to see any positive in a situation like this.
+It’s hard to see anything positive in a situation like this.

 You’ve probably already followed the traditional, well-intentioned advice.
 Checklists, doing it with them, doing it for them.